0xn3va/cheat-sheets/Web Application/JSON Web Token Vulnerabilities/README.md

 - The [JWS JSON Serialization](https://tools.ietf.org/html/rfc7515#section-7.2) represents JWSs as JSON objects and enables multiple signatures and/or MACs to be applied to the same content.

 {% hint style="info" %}
-The JWT is a JWS using the JWS compact serialization.
+The JWT is a JWS using the JWS compact serialization
 {% endhint %}

 A JWS represents these logical values: